 Sheryl Bridges is a member at Caplan & Earnest who specializes in health care law.

-Sheryl’s practice focuses on the representation of health care professionals including physicians, nurses, mental health providers, dentists, physical therapists, and more.
-She has extensive experience representing licensees before their licensing bodies, starting at the point of initial inquiry by the licensing body and/or analysis of a self-report obligation all the way through to a hearing in Colorado’s administrative courts.
-Sheryl is skilled at mediating and negotiating, something she frequently uses in her representation of licensed health care professionals.
+Sheryl’s practice focuses on the representation of health care professionals, including physicians, nurses, mental health providers, dentists, physical therapists, and more, before their licensing bodies.
+Sheryl is skilled at mediating, negotiating, and taking her cases to hearing when necessary.
 She understands the nuances of the various disciplines in which her clients work and looks at each case individually with an eye toward reaching the best possible outcome.

 Sheryl also has extensive litigation and counseling experience outside of the licensing arena.
-Her litigation experience includes representation of health care professionals and others in state and federal courts, in the appellate courts, and in arbitration.
-Representative case types include medical malpractice, contractual disputes, premises liability, and civil theft.
+Her litigation experience includes representation of health care professionals and others in state and federal courts, in the appellate courts, and in arbitration for matters involving medical malpractice, contractual disputes, premises liability, and civil theft.
 Sheryl also provides her clients with general-counsel type services; drafts and advises on legislation; investigates and resolves complaints; and assists with subpoena responses, HIPAA considerations, and other health care-related issues that may arise.
-In addition, Sheryl has experience representing both licensees and hospitals in the professional review setting.
+In addition, Sheryl represents both licensees and hospitals in the professional review setting.

 Sheryl has given numerous presentations on topics such as collateral consequences of criminal charges for the health care professional’s license and medical record documentation.
 She has been recognized as both a Rising Star and a Colorado Super Lawyer in the area of health care, as well as a Top 100: Colorado Super Lawyers and a Top 50: Women Colorado Super Lawyers.
 Sheryl volunteers for the Rocky Mountain Immigrant Advocacy Network (RMIAN), which allows her to utilize her Spanish skills while advocating on behalf of those who may be unable to do so themselves.
-She further engages with her community as a member of the University of Colorado School of Medicine Admissions Committee.
+She is also an interviewer for the University of Colorado School of Medicine Admissions Committee.

 In addition to her professional endeavors, Sheryl enjoys playing the piano and flute, doing anything outdoors, and spending time with her husband and three children.